 If you’re taking a long amort to get the best mortgage rate, do your math.
 Sometimes it may seem like a better deal, but the longer your amortization the more interest you’ll pay.

-Most commonly in Ontario the amortization period is 25 or 30 years, although you can find some shorter and longer terms.
+Most commonly in Ontario the amortization period is 25 years, although you can find some shorter and longer terms.
+In September 2024, the government of Canada announced that they will be extending 30 year amortization periods to first time buyers.
+These are also available to other people on a case by case business.

 As-is